River Place Names

 Older name of the Congo River, said to be derived via Portuguese from Kikongo nzadi o nzere meaning "river swallowing rivers".
 This was also the former name of the Democratic Republic of the Congo.

-The name of a river in southern Africa, of uncertain meaning.
+The name of a river in the south of Africa, of uncertain meaning.
 It could possibly be from the name of the Bisa people of Zambia.
 According to the explorer David Livingstone it meant "great river".